lianglee123/easyconfig/README.md

 # easyconfig
-A package for load config from env variables and yaml file easily.
+A package for load config from env variables and yaml file easily. you also can set default value use field tag.
 # install
 ```bash
 go get github.com/lianglee123/easyconfig